 - 1. At Holy Trinity teachers are responsible and accountable for the progress and development of the pupils in their class, including where pupils access support from teaching assistants or specialist staff. - 2.
 Where possible teachers will meet every child's needs within the classroom through ensuring that planning, teaching and approaches are high quality and effective. - 3.
-The quality of teaching for all pupils is regularly and carefully reviewed, including those children at risk of underachievement.
-This includes reviewing, and where necessary, improving, teacher's understanding of strategies to identify and support vulnerable pupils. - 4.
-However where a child may continue to not make adequate progress, the class teacher will consult with the SENCo.
-They, in conjunction with the child and parents/carers, will review the strategies and approaches that are currently being used and the way these might be developed.
+The quality of teaching for all pupils is regularly and carefully reviewed by the Senior Leadership Team.
+This includes reviewing, and where necessary, improving, teacher's understanding of strategies to identify and support pupils with SEND. - 4.
+However where a child may continue to not make adequate progress, the class teacher will start a further consultation with the SENCo and fill out a referral identification of Special Needs checklist provided by the Local Authority.
 It may be necessary to make provision which is additional to, or different from, that which is already provided. - 5.
 Where additional interventions and targeted support is necessary and agreed (teacher, SENCo, child and parents), the child will be placed on the SEN register and given an Individual Learning Plan.
 This will ensure the cyclical process of assess, plan do and review becomes increasingly individualised (graduated approach). - 6.
 If the child continues to make little progress we may reassess needs through diagnostic assessments.
 As a result of these assessments outside agencies may be consulted for further specialist support provided by the Local Authority. - 7.
 We will seek advice on fresh targets and strategies, or more specialist assessments that can help us with our planning. - 8.
-An Outcomes Plan will be written to reflect these new targets after consultation with these agencies. - 9.
-We will ensure that parental consent is sought before any outside agencies are involved. - 10.
-Where despite all of our best endeavours, the child still makes little or no progress in the areas targeted we will discuss with the parents/carers and child the need for either of us to approach the Local Authority to request a statutory assessment.
+We will ensure that parental consent is sought before any outside agencies are involved. - 9.
+Where, despite all of our best endeavours, the child still makes little or no progress in the areas targeted, we will discuss with the parents/carers the need to approach the Local Authority to request a statutory assessment.
 This may or may not result in the Local Authority issuing an Educational Health Care Plan.